 I am not a professional videographer, nor do I have a team of assistants.
 This should be abundantly clear when you watch these videos.
 I shot my footage with a camera on a tripod, and tried to give you an up-close look at the process.
 Thus, for the most part I’m a disembodied, whiny voice in these videos.
 Also, you should be prepared for some serious rambling and a gourd costume.
 (Sorry.)

 1. Forming the carriage body.
 This method can be applied to just about any dimensional cake topper you might like to make.

 1. How do I get a copy of the ebook?

-Click link above to view online.
-Right-click to download/save file.
+Click link above to be directed to my shop.
+It’s a free download!
 This ebook is available as a PDF only.
 If you plan to download it, you will need a functioning computer or electronic device with the latest version of Adobe Reader installed.
 Please do not redistribute, copy or alter.

 2. Do I have to use gum paste for my cake topper?

 Building something like a pumpkin carriage requires a medium that will provide a solid structure.
 Enter gum paste!
 Gum paste dries very hard, and will make it easier to handle when embellishing.
 I don’t recommend using anything else.
 I also allow the various parts to dry for days before attaching them to a cake – it makes them much more resistant to moisture.

 3. How long will my topper last?